boonemiller/CudaRayTracer/README.md

 ![](teapot.gif)

-1024 triangles, accelerated ray tracing on GPU with cuda. ~28 FPS
+1024 triangles, accelerated ray tracing on GPU with cuda. ~28 FPS (runs faster than what is shown, screen capture slows it down)

 ## Introduction